Learnware-LAMDA/Learnware/docs/components/spec.rst

 Specification
 ================================

-Learnware specification is the core component of the learnware paradigm, linking all processes about learnwares, including uploading, organizing, searching, deploying and reusing.
+Learnware specification is the core component of the learnware paradigm, linking all processes about learnwares, including uploading, organizing, searching, deploying, and reusing.

 In this section, we will introduce the concept and design of learnware specification in the ``learnware`` package.
-We will then explore ``regular specification``\ s tailored for different data types such as tables, images and texts.
+We will then explore ``regular specification``\ s tailored for different data types such as tables, images, and texts.
 Lastly, we cover a ``system specification`` specifically assigned to table learnwares by the learnware market, aimed at accommodating all available table learnwares into a unified "specification world" despite their heterogeneity.

 Concepts & Types